 Synthetic products (like Juvederm) and natural fillers (like fat) provide volume into the cheeks, lips, tear-troughs, temple hollows, and the major folds between the cheek and upper lip (nasolabial folds), and the cheek and lower lip/chin (marionettes).
 Since a facelift repositions and removes tissue, it will not directly volumize these areas, and will not tighten the skin or improve the complexion without skin resurfacing provided by lasers and chemical peels.
 All of these can be combined at the time of surgery.

 Early return to social activities requires reducing bruising and swelling.
 After surgery, this may be accomplished by limiting exertion, head down postures, sleeping on your back with 3-4 pillows head elevation, and applying ice packs or cold compresses for the first 3-4 days.
-Our office provides additional options of lymphatic massage with ultrasound therapy, Arnica Montana supplements, and hyperbaric oxygen therapy.
+Additional recovery options could include lymphatic massage with ultrasound therapy, Arnica Montana supplements or hyperbaric oxygen therapy.